Ryan Brasier: Boston Red Sox

-On March 4, 2018, Brasier signed a minor-league contract with the Boston Red Sox.
-Pitching for the Pawtucket Red Sox of the Triple-A International League, he was selected to appear in the Triple-A All-Star Game.
-The Red Sox promoted Brasier to the major leagues on July 8; he made his Boston debut the next day, pitching one inning against the Texas Rangers and retiring the side in order.
+Brasier staged a showcase for major league teams in January 2018 with the hopes of signing a contract before spring training began but did not get any takers until signing a minor league contract with the Boston Red Sox on March 4, 2018.
+He was assigned to the Pawtucket Red Sox of the Triple-A International League, where he pitched in 46 games with a 3.71 ERA and 70 strikeouts and was selected to appear in the Triple-A All-Star Game.
+The Red Sox promoted him to the major leagues on July 8 and he made his Boston debut the next day, pitching one inning against the Texas Rangers and retiring the side in order.
 On August 30, Brasier recorded his first MLB win, pitching an inning of scoreless relief in a come-from-behind victory over the Chicago White Sox.
-Brasier proved to be a consistent reliever down the stretch, finishing with a 1.60 ERA in 34 appearances, and was the recipient of the Red Sox' Lou Gorman Award.
+He proved to be a consistent reliever down the stretch, finishing with a 1.60 ERA in 34 appearances, and was the recipient of the Red Sox' Lou Gorman Award.
 Brasier was included on Boston's postseason roster, making a total of nine appearances and allowing one earned run in 8 2/3 innings, as Boston went on to win the World Series.

-Brasier was included on Boston's Opening Day roster to start the 2019 season.
-On April 3, Brasier recorded his first major league save in closing out a 6–3 win over the Athletics.
-He was placed on the bereavement/family medical emergency list on June 11, and re-activated on June 17.
-Brasier was optioned to Pawtucket on July 16, and recalled to Boston on August 17.
+Brasier was included on Boston's Opening Day roster to start the 2019 season and on April 3, he recorded his first major league save in closing out a win over the Athletics.
 Overall with the 2019 Red Sox, Brasier appeared in 62 games, compiling a 2–4 record with seven saves, along with a 4.85 ERA and 61 strikeouts in 55 2/3 innings.